Love the Church

 What is Holiness?

 ‘Holiness’ like ‘Church’ is a word which is much used, and not explained nearly enough.
-Again, most people think of it as a quality possessed by someone else or some place or object, but not an inner dynamism which is developing their own hearts.
-This is understandable, because holiness is a mysterious quality intimately connecting us with God whom we are incapable of knowing fully.
-But in contemplation we begin to delve into the mystery of knowing God through love, and that makes us increasingly aware of the Spirit working in the depths of our hearts.
+Again, most people think of it as a quality possessed by someone else, or some place or object, but not an inner dynamism which is developing their own hearts.
+This is understandable, because holiness is about being intimately connected with God which is a journey of mystery.
+It is through contemplation that we begin to be at home in the mystery of God's love, and that makes us increasingly aware of the Spirit working in the depths of our hearts.

 We pass from knowing about holiness, to experiencing it in ourselves.
 It is a continual process of growing in the knowing and friendship of Jesus, and going with him into the mystery of the presence of the Father.
-That is the dynamic which the Holy Spirit exercise in our spirits.
-As he works in all people, it is the dynamic of the Church.
+That is the dynamic which the Holy Spirit exercises in our spirits.
+On many diverse levels, it is at work in all people, it is the dynamic of the Church.

 The Apostles addressed the early Christians as ‘saints’.
 We have mistakenly narrowed that word to mean only those who have stood out spectacularly as holy.
 That is a sadly inadequate definition of sainthood.
-The saint is one who is being sanctified, not only one who sees God face to face in heaven.
-A saint is one who has been set aside for ‘holiness’ by being brought into the holy Family of God.
+The saint is one who is being sanctified, not just one who is already in heaven.
+According to the Apostles, saints are all those who have been set aside for ‘holiness’ by being brought into the holy Family of God.
 No wonder, Pope St. Leo the Great cries out: ‘Oh Christian, know your dignity!’

 The Trinity is a family of blissful unity.
-Those who are baptised into the Family of God need to see their new birth not only as an individual process, but as a family event.
+Those who are baptised into the Family of God need to see their new birth not only as the individual process of their own journey with God, but as a family event.
 I have often been surprised at the warmth of welcome given to those who have been received into the Church on Easter night by members of the congregation who are perfect strangers.
 Instinctively, and without their thinking deeply about it, they recognise that here is one who is not a stranger.
 Here is a sister.
 Here is a brother.

 In many of today’s film dramas we hear the phrase ‘he’s family’, ‘she’s family’.
 Indeed it is often implied that this is the deepest value of humanity, and needs no explaining.
 Blood relationship needs no theorising; it is obvious and universally felt.
 Look at how adopted people often yearn to meet their biological relatives.
 What is not so obvious is the deep family bond within the Body of Christ, his Church.

 We sense this Church family bond, but seldom appreciate its deep power.
+The early Church had a deep sense of it.
 We hear it referred to frequently in the letters of the Apostles.
 They called each other ‘brother’ and ‘sister’.
 They had experience powerfully the birth of new life in the disciples and converts, and they readily recognised the Holy Spirit in each other.

 The deeper ties